ginnyamazed/CV/README.md

 - Built the business to an idea to a successful, profitable butcher shop in Cambridge, UK
 - Establish business processes to effectively manage company documents including the Company Handbook
 - Coordinate staff training
-- Manage finanices, including AP, AR, payroll, and bookkeeping
+- Manage finances, including AP, AR, payroll, and bookkeeping
 - Setup and modify technologies as needed to meet business needs
 - Work with the crew.
 I get my hands dirty and work directly at the shop as needed, typically during high turnover times such as before Easter and Christmas